 You must also prevent accidental contamination of groundwater with harmful contaminants: for example, if rainwater running over your premises becomes contaminated.
 You are responsible for cleaning up any land you contaminate.

 Some industry sectors are specially regulated.
-You can find guidance by sector on the Environment Agency website or from your trade association.
+You can find guidance by sector on the GOV.UK website or from your trade association.
 Other organisations you belong to may offer industry-specific guidance.

 Under the REACH regulations, manufacturers and importers of hazardous substances typically need to register with the European Chemicals and Health Agency and comply with any restrictions imposed by their regulator, and to provide users with instructions on how to use their products safely.